 Straight-Sided, Anodized-Aluminum Cake Pan

 If you own a bakery, restaurant, or cafe, the versatile sheet pan or baking sheet is indispensable.
 Sheet pans, cookie pans, or baking sheets are shallow, rectangular pans, perfect for baking rolls, cookies, and just about anything you would need to simply heat in the oven.
 These pans are available in a variety of edge styles, including wire-in-rim, open bead, curled rim, and rimless to suit your business’s needs.
-Metal cookie sheets with a dark, dull surface will absorb heat more quickly than those with a shinier surface, which could lead to cookies with burned bottoms and unbaked tops.
+Beware: metal cookie sheets with a dark, dull surface will absorb heat more quickly than those with a shinier surface, which could lead to cookies with burned bottoms and unbaked tops.
+To prevent this, adjust your cooking times accordingly.

 The sheet pan of choice for the commercial kitchen should be made from durable materials like aluminum or aluminized steel.
 For an added touch of convenience, look for dishwasher and freezer safe products that make cleanup and advanced food prep a breeze.
 You can also find perforated pans that allow you to create delicious crispy or doughy baked goods.

 Springform pans come in diameters that range from 4 inches to more than 12 inches; they are composed of two separate pieces – a flat base and a notched spring collar that latches to close tightly around the base.
-Once you are finished baking in the pan, you can open the latch and lift the collar away.
-They are best for foods that cannot be easily removed from the pan by simply turning it upside down, like cheesecake.
+Once you are finished baking in the pan, you open the latch and lift the collar away.
+These are best for foods such as cheesecake, that cannot be easily removed from the pan by simply turning it upside down.

 Bundt Pans and Tube Pans